sg-developer-portal/doc-portal-publisher-guide/README.md

 ## Why do I have to write technical documentation?

 Technical documentation is crucial for your users to understand and use your software and its APIs.
-It helps you support customers better while significantly [improving the satisfaction of your users.](https://www.sciencedirect.com/science/article/abs/pii/037872069090063N)
+It helps you support customers better while significantly [improving the satisfaction of your users with your product.](https://www.sciencedirect.com/science/article/abs/pii/037872069090063N)

 ## Public and private documentation